easton57/linux_config/README.md

 ## Installation

-Install hyprland, hyprlock, hyprpaper, grimshot, kitty, nvim, dunst, tmux, nm-applet and waybar.
+Install the following

+* hyprland
+* hyprlock
+* hyprpaper
+* grimshot
+* kitty
+* nvim
+* dunst
+* tmux
+* nm-applet
+* waybar
+* pamixer
+* libnotify

 I use fedora so that'll be with dnf or yum.
 Change based on your distro.

 You can either move these config files to the .config directory or do what I do and make a symlink using ln so I can keep these in a clean git directory where I can upload changes.